Skip to contents

 Examples

-# Goal: calculate the population impact fraction (PIF)
+# Goal: calculate the potential impact fraction (PIF)

 results <- get_pif(